 Sometimes too, white-colored paper labels, four or eight-sided with red trim have been similarly found.

-Such labels were
+Such labels were applied

-and his wife Bertha.
+his wife Bertha.
+These

-descendants, that title is used unless it conflicts with a more primary title source.
+title is used unless it conflicts with a more primary title source.

 Additionally, some titles used in this assemblage have been taken from printed auction catalogs,